Rachel Bromwich: Career

 Bromwich taught Old Welsh and Old Irish at Cambridge, beginning in 1945.
 She was named University Reader in Celtic Languages and Literatures in 1973.
-She retired from teaching in 1976.
+She retired from teaching in 1976 and was succeeded by Patrick Sims-Williams.
 In 1985, she was awarded the degree of D.Litt. by the University of Wales for her services to Welsh scholarship.

 In 1961 Bromwich published Trioedd Ynys Prydein, her influential edition of the Welsh Triads.
 A third, revised edition was published in 2006.
 This is considered "a central work of the scholarship on medieval Welsh literature", according to her Cambridge obituary.
 Her other major contribution to Welsh scholarship was her series of books and articles on Dafydd ap Gwilym, the outstanding Welsh poet of the period, mostly summarised in Aspects of the Poetry of Dafydd ap Gwilym (Cardiff, 1985).
 With D. Simon Evans she produced editions of the major medieval Welsh tale Culhwch and Olwen in both Welsh (1988) and English (1992).

 She served in leadership positions with the Honourable Society of Cymmrodorion, the International Arthurian Society, and the Irish Texts Society.